nmalkin/janus/server/README.md

 #### Other configurations
-Finally, you'll need to make some changes to the configuration file, which must be located in the `server` directory and called `config.json`.
-A sample file is included as `config.json.dist`.
+Finally, you'll need to make some changes to the configuration file, which must be located in the `config` directory and called `config.json`.
+A sample file is included as `config/config.json.dist`.

 ```javascript
 {